wiicode/cybersecurity-framework/bronze-controls/devices/eud-factory-windows.md

 ## Reprovisioning scenarios for Windows devices

-For the four common reprovisionining scenarios outlined above, the NCSC recommend the following methods.
+For the four common reprovisionining scenarios outlined above, the BCSF recommend the following methods.

 ### **Scenario 1: Sanitising a device believed to be compromised with malware**